carwow/zelastic/README.md

+# Zelastic

-# Zero-downtime indexing from ActiveRecord->Elasticsearch
+Zero-downtime Elasticsearch tooling for managing indices and indexing from ActiveRecord with PostgreSQL to Elasticsearch.

 ## Installation